shnmusa/capstone-ibm/README.md

 # capstone-ibm
-Recommending a new neighborhood between Toronto and Manhattan based on their venu similarites.
+Recommending a new neighborhood between Toronto and Manhattan based on their venue similarites.